michaelcukier/Poker-Hand-Tracker/readme.md

-* extract absolutely everything from the hand history
+* add preflop, flop, turn and river action

+* create small script to update the database with new fields

-* create setup.py, script which creates the database
+* create setup.py, script which creates the database schema

 * plots/tables to do:
 [plot] Hand chart heatmap for particular player and position [table] show all opponents sorted by most seen first [table] show all n tournaments sort by [most recent, highest prizes] [table] show all n hands
-params: all time / from last n sng | how many to get | sort_by [pot_size, level, hand] [table] show all hands from tournament x
+params: all time / from last n sng | how many to get | sort_by [pot_size, level, hand, position, player_name] [table] show all hands from tournament x